How to Deliver a TED Style Talk That Captivates, Connects, and Inspires

 • Keep your message clear and concise.

-• Use storytelling to humanise your idea.
+• Use storytelling to humanise the idea.

 • Make your slides the supporting act, not the star.

-• Channel nerves into energy.
+• Channel the nerves into energy.

 More From Liam Sandford